lnflash/btcpayserver-flash-plugin/README.md

 - Process USD-denominated Lightning payments
 - Secure token-based authentication with the Flash API
 - Simple setup with automatic wallet detection
+- Support for LNURL and Lightning Address payments
+- Support for Pull Payments with LNURL-withdraw
+- Advanced payment tracking system for asynchronous payment flows

 ## Requirements